Local Apple Cider

 Inspired by the Māori name for New Zealand’s highest mountain, Aoraki Mt.
-Cook, this lager is clean and crisp with New Zealand hops emitting tropical flavors and aromas.
+Cook, this lager is brewed with New Zealand hops emitting tropical flavors and aromas.
 Crisp, clean, mild hop bitterness.
 Available on draft and in cans to-go!

 Translating to ‘old beer’ and brewed as a rebellious act against lagers, German Alt Ambers, more commonly known in Germany as Altbiers, originated in Dusseldorf, Germany around 1838.
 Olde Towne reflects the brewing techniques of yesteryear as a top-ferment creating a malty sweetness with a light hop aroma and medium bitterness.